woocommerce/woocommerce-blocks/docs/extensibility/available-endpoints-to-extend.md

 ## `wc/store/cart`

-The main cart endpoint is exntesible via ExtendRestAPI, the data is available on `exntesions` key in the response.
+The main cart endpoint is extensible via ExtendRestAPI.
+The data is available via the `extensions` key in the response.

 ### Passes Parameters: